 Smart ways to spend your IRS stimulus check

-Direct deposit stimulus payments started going out Dec.
-29, 2020, and the IRS noted that paper checks would begin to be mailed on Dec.
-30, 2020.
-If you receive a $600 stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
+If you receive a $1,400 stimulus check, it’s tempting to spend it on everything you have saved in your Amazon shopping cart.
 But you and I both know there’s a better way to use that money.

 If you are fortunate enough that your budget can cover your basic needs (food, utilities), here are six smart ways to use your stimulus check funds.